search ]

 Creating a Popup in WordPress (No Plugin): Step-by-Step Guide

-What Does This Guide Have to Do with GDPR Regulations?
+What Does This Guide Have to Do with GDPR?

-Download the library from the following link (the link contains the relevant file only) and copy it to the folder in your child theme.
-In our case, we’ll copy it to a folder named js in the child theme that you can create if it doesn’t exist.
+Download the library from the following link (the file only) and copy it to a js folder in your child theme.
+Create the folder if it doesn’t exist.

 function add_scripts_to_wordpress() {